 The Museum of Modern Art houses a variety of contemporary artworks ranging from architecture and design to photography, paintings, and sculptures.
 Designed by Yoshio Taniguchi, the Museum of Modern Art reopened after renovations on November 20, 2004.
 Coinciding with MoMA’s seventy-fifth anniversary, the museum opened its redesigned space for exhibitions, education, and scholarly research.

 The Museum of Modern Art is considered by many to be the best of its kind.
-As it can be found right next to Central Park it is also easy to squeeze into a day of sightseeing.
+As it can be found near Central Park, it is easy to squeeze the museum into a day of sightseeing.
 The museum’s collection gives visitors a conclusive overview of modernist Western masterpieces of the 20th century.
-You can see the artworks from artists such as Monet, Mondrian, Kandinsky, Klee, and Miró.
+You can see the artworks from artists such as Monet, Hopper, Picasso, Mondrian, Kandinsky, Klee, and Miró.

 The Scream sold for $119.9 million